TUESDAYS in El Dorado Hills

 1:30pm-2:30pm

 This class works in combination with the High School Literature class and will focus on writing projects, essays, and responses centered around the novels studied.
 All work and projects are designed to meet a-g curriculum requirements.
-This semester, student writing assignments will focus on journalism, including historical investigation report, reflective composition, articles, editorials and narrative writing.
+This semester, student writing assignments will focus on literary response, research and source citing, argument and expository writing.

 This class must be taken in combination with the High School Literature class.